top of page

 I'm trying not to say their name the entire time we've been talking about groceries.

-And if you are just starting, how do you do it?
+And if you are just starting, how do you do it not only sustainably for you, but sustainably for the environment?

 And it starts with like, looking with how you're presently, living your life and identifying like where there is room for improvement.